karelklima/ldkit/docs/components/lens.md

   birthDate: { "@id": dbo.birthDate, "@type": xsd.date },
 } as const;

-// Create a resource using the data schema and context above const Persons = createLens(PersonSchema, context);
+// Create a resource using the data schema and options object above const Persons = createLens(PersonSchema, options);
 ```

 ### List all matched persons